-Blackleg or Back quarter or quarter ill is highly fatal, contagious, and acute bacterial disease of healthy cattle and sheep caused by Clostridium chauvoei.
-The bacterial spore normally presents in the soil, ingested by the cattle and deposited in muscle and other organs.
+Blackleg or Back quarter or quarter ill is a highly fatal, contagious, and acute bacterial disease of healthy cattle and sheep caused by Clostridium chauvoei.
+The bacterial spore normally presents in the soil, ingested by the cattle, and deposited in muscle and other organs.
 The clinical signs including high fever, swelling of muscle, crepitating sound in the swollen muscle, and sudden death of healthy cattle.
 Treatment includes intravenous antibiotics and antipyretics.
 The killed bacterial vaccine is widely used to prevent the disease at the age of 4-6 months of age and repeat annually.

 10. Lumpy Skin Disease